Skip to content

 How long is the flight from Kathmandu to Malaysia?+

-The flight from Tribhuvan International Airport, Kathmandu to Malaysia is approximately 5 hours.
+The flight from Tribhuvan International Airport to Malaysia is approximately 5 hours.
 Most routes connect via Kuala Lumpur, Singapore or Bangkok.

 Can I change my employer in Malaysia after arriving?+